jigyasa-ctrl/everything-frontend/README.md

 # how to prevvent memory leaks in long running application react??
 In React, memory leaks usually happen when we leave behind subscriptions, async requests, or event listeners after a component unmounts.
 I prevent them by always cleaning up effects with return in useEffect, canceling fetch requests with AbortController, clearing timers, and removing event listeners.
 For long-running apps, I also monitor memory usage in DevTools to ensure no detached DOM nodes or unused listeners pile up.

+# What is the type of null?
+Why is it an object?
+typeof null returns "object" because of a historical bug in JavaScript’s implementation.
+This was a bug, but it got locked into the language for backward compatibility.
+In reality, null is a primitive type, not an object.

+# Controlled Components vs uncontrolled Components ?
+Controlled components are the components which are controlled by the reacr states.
+Use these when comp needs to update state on render. use these for dynamic behaviour like showing the password strength as and when the user types.

+uncontrolled comp are controlled by DOM.
+Use this one when the details are only required at the end. eg in forms.
+Use semantic HTML + useRef to get data from forms. use them if u just have a basic html form and extract values from form at the end of the submisssion.

+Example -> form, counter

+# transform vs translate in CSS ?
+transform is a CSS property that applies 2D or 3D transformations to an element (translate, rotate, scale, skew, etc.).

+translate(...) is one of the transform functions — it moves (shifts) an element along X / Y / Z axes without affecting document flow.

+Translate - Does not affect layout flow — translated elements still occupy their original position for layout (no reflow). transform is GPU-friendly, so animating transform (and opacity) is preferred for smooth animations.

+# What is event delegation ?

+Event delegation is a pattern where you attach a single event listener to a parent element to handle events from its child elements, instead of attaching separate listeners to each child.
+It works because of event bubbling: when an event is fired on a child, it bubbles up through its ancestors, so the parent can "catch" it.
+Performance → fewer event listeners = less memory usage.
+Dynamic elements → works even for elements added later to the DOM.
+Cleaner code → one handler for many elements.

+# useEffect vs uselayoutEffect() ?
+useEffect → async, runs after paint → does not block UI. useLayoutEffect → sync, runs before paint → can block UI if heavy.

+Rule of thumb:
+Use useEffect for most side effects. for API calls, subscriptions, logging, timers.
+Use useLayoutEffect only when you need to measure or synchronously modify the DOM before paint. for measuring DOM, scroll sync, animations.

+# What is code splitting and how do you do it in React

+Code splitting is splitting large JS bundles into smaller chunks that load on demand.
+In React, we usually do it with React.lazy and Suspense, or at the routing level, so the app loads faster and only downloads code when required.